Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-keygen-backup.rst

    sub   rsa2048 2018-09-17 [E]

 .. note::
-     For information regarding the supported algorithms, please refer to the `faq <../faq.html>`_
+     For information regarding the supported algorithms, refer to the FAQ of the respective Nitrokey model.

 Subkey for Authentication